christofgehrig/dotfiles/README.md

     git submodule update --init                                           # Initialize and update submodules ~/.fzf/install --key-bindings --completion --no-update-rc --no-bash   # Install fuzzy finder (optional)
 ```

+## Local configs

+Configurations that are specific to a machine such as environment variables
+can be placed in the `~/.zshrc_local` file.
+This file is sourced at the end of
+the `~/.zshrc` file if it exists.